zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 1. Bursting(1TB = 50MiB/s + burst of up to 100MiB/s) 与容量成正比
 2. Provisioned: set your throughput regardless of storage size.

+> 例题
+>
+> A solutions architect is designing a solution that involves orchestrating a series of Amazon Elastic Container Service (Amazon ECS) task types running on
+> Amazon EC2 instances that are part of an ECS cluster.
+The output and state data for all tasks needs to be stored.
+The amount of data output by each task is approximately 10 MB, and there could be hundreds of tasks running at a time.
+The system should be optimized for high-frequency reading and writing.
+As old outputs are archived and deleted, the storage size is not expected to exceed 1 TB.
+> Which storage solution should the solutions architect recommend?
+>
+> - A. An Amazon DynamoDB table accessible by all ECS cluster instances.
+> - B. An Amazon Elastic File System (Amazon EFS) with Provisioned Throughput mode.
+> - C. An Amazon Elastic File System (Amazon EFS) file system with Bursting Throughput mode.
+> - D. An Amazon Elastic Block Store (Amazon EBS) volume mounted to the ECS cluster instances.
+>
+> 分析
+>
+> Keywords: data for all tasks needs to be stored - meaning EFS by each task is approximately 10 MB - meaning storage could get really low once archived optimized for high-frequency reading and writing not expected to exceed 1 TB - this one is begging not to chose Bursting mode “There are two throughput modes to choose from for your file system, Bursting Throughput and Provisioned Throughput.
+With Bursting Throughput mode, throughput on Amazon EFS scales as the size of your file system in the standard storage class grows.
+For more information about EFS storage classes, see EFS storage classes.
+With Provisioned Throughput mode, you can instantly provision the throughput of your file system (in MiB/s) independent of the amount of data stored.”
+High Throughput regardless of storage which can be provided only by B

 Storage Tiers:( Lifecycle management , 30days default)